janw/podcast-archiver/README.md

 `podcast_archiver.py` takes command line arguments, containing for example the feeds that are supposed to be archived:

 * `-f <url>` / `--feed=<url>`: Provide a feed-url that is to be archived. `-f` can be used multiple times, so you may hand over more than one feed to archive.
 To keep everything neat and tidy, see the `-s` option down below.
-* `-f <filename>` / `--feed=<filename>`: Provide one or multiple feed urls by prodivind a simple text file, containing one feed url per line.
+* `-f <filename>` / `--feed=<filename>`: Provide one or multiple feed urls by providing a simple text file, containing one feed url per line.
 To keep everything neat and tidy, see the `-s` option down below.
 * `-o <opml_filename>` / `--opml=<opml_filename>`: If you carry your podcast feeds in iTunes, Downcast, Overcast, or any other podcather that allows OPML export, you can reference the OPML filename right here, and Podcast Archiver will extract the feeds from there, without the need to use above-mentioned option `-f/--feed`.
 * `-d <path>` / `--dir=<path`: Specify the output directory for the archive, denoted by `<path>`.
 If omitted, the files are written to the current directory.
 * `-s` / `--subdirs`: Create subdirectories for the provided feeds.
 This option enables reading the title of the feed and saving the episodes to a subdir of that title (of course invalid characters are removed first).